The Other (Tryon novel)

 The Other is a psychological horror novel by American writer Thomas Tryon, published in 1971.
 It was his debut novel.

 Tryon, who had been a working actor, retired from his Hollywood career to become a novelist.
 Upon its release, the novel received wide critical acclaim and became a surprise bestseller.
 The Other was adapted into a 1972 film of the same name directed by Robert Mulligan and starring Uta Hagen.
 The novel was reprinted in a commemorative edition in 2012 by New York Review Books with an afterword by Dan Chaon.

 Plot

-Set in 1935, the novel focuses on the sadistic relationship between two 13-year-old and identical twin boys: one of whom is well behaved while the other is a sociopath who wreaks havoc on his family's rural New England farm property.
+Set in 1935, the novel focuses on the sadistic relationship between two 13-year-old, identical twin boys: one of whom is well behaved while the other is a sociopath who wreaks havoc on his family's rural New England farm property.

 Reception

+The Other spent more than six months on the New York Times best-seller list and sold more than 3.5 million copies.

+The Los Angeles Times described the novel as "beautifully, even poetically, wrought".
+The Cleveland Plain Dealer said that it was "A psychological thriller that you read a second time to see how the author did it".
+The book was "Truly extraordinary!", according to Kirkus Reviews.
+"Like most professional writers", Anthony Burgess griped, "I resent Tom Tryon’s The Other, since Tryon should get on with the job of being a good actor and not write good books as well.
+Enough is enough already.
+The Other is a highly readable chiller".
+"A whirlpool of Oh-My-God horror", Ira Levin wrote; "Please congratulate Mr. Tryon for me.
+What a marvelous job he’s done".